Our faculty members are committed to serving as role models, engaging minds and hearts, and preparing you with the tools to pursue a calling.

 Pat served as Youth Pastor/Associate Pastor at Grace Bible Church in Port Orchard, WA from 1998-2006.
 He served as Senior Pastor of Grace Bible Fellowship in Jenison, MI from 2006-current and is still currently quarter time teaching pastor.
 He has been teaching at Grace Bible College from 2012 to current, mainly in the areas of Systematic Theology, Dispensational Theology and Bible.

-B.R.E., Grace Bible College
+B.S.
+Biblical Studies from Grace Bible College

 Title: Assistant Professor of English

 B.S.
 Secondary Education, Bob Jones University

 ACSI Certification--Principal at K-12 Levels

 JB has been teaching at Grace Bible College since the fall of 2004; she has taught upper level English classes, world history, and Michigan history in addition to the freshman English courses.
 In the fall 2014 semester, she will add a speech class to her teaching repertoire.